 As we head into the holidays, with fears mounting around COVID-19’s anticipated “second wave,” it’s clear that the upcoming shopping season will be quite different from any in recent memory.
-In fact, Deloitte anticipates e-commerce holiday retail to grow between 25% to 35% from November 2021 through January 2022.
 This means one thing: online retailers must be prepared to anticipate a sharp increase in demand.
 Customer self-service is the best way to ensure that no shopping cart gets abandoned this holiday season.

 For both online and brick-and-mortar retailers, the holiday shopping season is one of the most important times of the year.
 The ongoing impact of the COVID-19 pandemic, for better or worse, has added even more pressure for retailers to succeed this year—especially knowing that brick-and-mortar retail sales this year, in the U.S. alone, are predicted to drop by 14%.